jwalton/rust-book-abridged/docs/ch12-io-project-cli.md

 We call `env::args()` to get an iterator of command line arguments.
 We `use std::env` instead of `use std::env::args`, because the convention in rust is to include the name of the the module when calling functions.

 `args` returns an iterator, which we're going to gloss over a bit for now (see [chapter 13][chap13]).
 Right now what you need to know is that `env::args().collect()` is going to return a collection of all the command line arguments.
 We have to annotate `args` with the `Vec<String>` type, because `collect` here is actually capable of returning different types of collections, and we specify which one we want by annotating the receiving variable!
+As is standard in most languages, the zeroth `arg` is the name of the executable so we skip it.

-:::note
+:::tip
 We could also tell `collect` what type to return with the _turbofish_ operator: `::<>`:

 ```rust